sts10/uniquely-decodable/readme.markdown

 I'm trying to implement [the Sardinas–Patterson algorithm](https://en.wikipedia.org/wiki/Sardinas%E2%80%93Patterson_algorithm) myself in Rust.
 My goal is to be able to determine if a given word list is uniquely decodable or not.

-Ultimately I'd like to fold it into [Tidy](https://github.com/sts10/tidy).

 ## Status

-I think it's working, though it's untested and slow.
+I think this repo's code works, though it's untested and slow.

+However I have since [written what I think is a working implementation in Tidy](https://github.com/sts10/tidy/blob/main/src/display_information/uniquely_decodable.rs).

 ## Some links